 Meet Our Team

 Susan Caruso-Green has been active in the fields of corporate philanthropy and non-profit organization management and fund raising for more than 25 years.
 Ms. Green has focused on increasing resources for social service and education organizations in the New York metropolitan area.
 The primary focus is on grant proposal writing, and improving the written materials that an organization presents to the public.
 Often, in an effort to create a winning proposal writing campaign, Ms. Green assists clients with program design, developing outcome measures, diversifying income streams and helping Boards of Directors understand their role in fund raising.
 Before founding the Resource Development Network, she was the Contributions Coordinator for Citicorp's Consumer Bank worldwide.
 She has served on the Board of Directors of the Arts and Business Council and the Corporate Advisory Board of the United Way of Tri-State.
-She is the Co-President of the Cranford Fund For Educational Excellence and a member of the Grant Professionals Association, the Nonprofit Resource Group and Nonprofit Flight Plan.
+She is the Secretary of the Board of the Cranford Fund For Educational Excellence and a member of the Grant Professionals Association, the Nonprofit Resource Group and Nonprofit Flight Plan.
 Ms. Green holds an MBA in Marketing from New York University.

 Since 2003, Matt has provided strategic institutional giving services to clients of the Resource Development Network, including the New York Council on Adoptable Children, All Saints Community Service and Development Corporation, Grace Van Vorst Community Service, GlassRoots, Asian American Federation of New York, Filipino American Human Services, ASPIRA of New York, and the Urban Justice Center.